 Success in employment and education is dependent upon preparation and regular attendance.
 Students are expected to attend all classes.
-If an absence occurs, it is the responsibility of the student to notify their instructor and make up all work missed.
-Contact information for faculty can be found on the course syllabus.
-Students who do not officially withdraw or resign by the designated final withdrawal date or who discontinue attendance will receive an "F" in the scheduled course(s).
+Specific attendance policies vary depending upon instructor, department, or program.
+If an absence occurs, it is the responsibility of the student to notify the instructor.
+Contact information for faculty and specific attendance policies can be found in the course syllabus.